sergei202/okcoders-angular/week3/README.md

-# Week 2 - SPAs and Routing
+# Week 3 - SPAs and Routing

 Agenda:
 - Bootstrap
 - SPAs
 - Routing
+- Connecting to the backend with `HttpClient`